geodask/svelte-reactive-table/sites/docs/src/routes/docs/basic-usage/+page.md

 # Basic Usage

-Now that you've installed Svelte Reactive Table, let's create your first table!
-This guide focuses on the fundamentals - getting a simple, working table up and running quickly.
+This guide covers the fundamentals of creating and working with Svelte Reactive Table.
+You'll learn how to set up a simple table and understand its core concepts.

-## Your First Table
+## Creating Your First Table

-Creating a table requires just three things:
+Creating a table requires three components:

 1. Your data (an array of objects)
-2. Column definitions (what to display)
+2. Column definitions (specify what to display)
 3. The `reactiveTable` function

-Here's the simplest possible example:
+Here's a minimal example:

 ```svelte
 <script lang="ts">